 - Use a baby carrier or very light weight stroller as you will be carrying the stroller up and down stairs.
 We took the Gatwick Express to the London Victoria station and had planned to take the tube from the London Victoria station to the Embankment Station.
 Taking the Tube with a stroller was difficult as there were stairs down to all the platforms.
 Our fellow passengers were very helpful though, many jumped in to grab the stroller and help us.

 - TfL offers a Tube Map app for iOS and Android devices.

 HOP ON HOP OFF BUSES

 Hop On Hop Off buses are an easy and interesting way to get around and see London.
 Hop On Hop Off buses are double-decker buses which feature a popular open air upper deck.
 These buses follow a predetermined route through the city with stops at all the major tourist attractions.

 The advantages of these buses are that they take you to many of the top sights in London and they give an excellent vantage point to view the town while en route.
 The disadvantage of these buses are that because they stop at all the sights in the loop, it can be a slow way to get around.
 Being efficient with your time is essential when travelling with a baby, so if you are concerned about travel time you may wish to take more efficient (and significantly cheaper) modes of transportation such as the subway.

 The stairs to the top deck are steep and winding and as a result, you cannot bring your stroller up, but there is room to store your stroller on the bottom deck.
 If sitting on the upper deck is attractive to you, bring a carrier instead of (or along with) your stroller and also bring along some sun protection for your baby.

-Costs range from £26 for a one day ticket to £33 for a two consecutive day ticket.
+Big Bus London is a popular Hop On Hop Off bus.
 Children under 5 are free.
 Tickets also include three walking tours and a River Thames cruise.
 Details of their two routes can be found on their website here.